Blossomeze/Br-yk/README.md

 I am a passionate front-end developer with a strong foundation in HTML, CSS, and JavaScript.
 I enjoy creating intuitive user interfaces and engaging web experiences.
 I have experience working with modern frontend frameworks like React.js, utilizing its component-based architecture to build scalable and efficient applications.
 With a keen eye for design and a focus on user experience, I strive to deliver high-quality projects that meet client requirements.

 Skills
-HTML, CSS, JavaScript, Sass, React.js, Git, Bootstrap, Tailwind CSS
+HTML, CSS, JavaScript, SASS, React.js, Git, Bootstrap, Tailwind CSS

 Contact Me
 I am actively seeking new opportunities and collaborations.
 If you're interested in working together or have any inquiries, feel free to reach out to me: